 GOAL LU-U 4: Recognize the right to farm and farm use as a legitimate activity within the Urban Growth Area prior to conversion of property to urban use.
 POLICIES: LU-U 4.1 Allow agriculture and farming operations as a permitted use on existing parcels within the Urban Growth Area.
-LU-U 4.2 To ensure compatibility and reduce conflicts between farm uses and new urban uses, establish site plan requirements including noticing procedures , special siting criteria, setbacks, or review procedures for new or expanded land uses which, by their nature, are especially sensitive to farm operations.
+LU-U 4.2 To ensure compatibility and reduce conflicts between farm uses and new urban uses, establish site plan requirements including noticing procedures, special siting criteria, setbacks, or review procedures for new or expanded land uses which, by their nature, are especially sensitive to farm operations.
 Such uses may include urban residential development, schools, day care facilities, hospitals or medical clinics, outdoor recreational facilities and similar uses.

-LU-U 4.3 Require effective notification to disclose the presence of agricultural activities in the area when property within mile of an existing agricultural use or agricultural zone is transferred, leased, or divided.
-The notification shall disclose that the use, land division or transfer of ownership is nearby or adjacent to land where farm operations and generally accepted agricultural and management practices are present (as defined under YCC Chapter 6.20, Right to Farm) and will be subject to a variety of activities that may not be compatible with non farm or residential development.
-The notice shall also state that agricultural, forest and mining activities performed in accordance with County, state and federal laws are not subject to legal action as public nuisances.
-LU-U 4.34 Urban uses adjacent to agricultural lands of long term commercial significance shall be located, designed and subject to special setbacks and other appropriate buffers to minimize conflicts with agricultural practices and other activities associated with agricultural lands.
+LU-U 4.3 Urban uses adjacent to agricultural lands of long term commercial significance shall be located, designed and subject to special setbacks and other appropriate buffers to minimize conflicts with agricultural practices and other activities associated with agricultural lands.
 Techniques may include: 1.
-Using landscaping, berms, barriers, and site screening where a positive buffering benefit (i.e., reduced trespass, noise and visual objections) can be demonstrated.2.
-Orienting structures and fencing for usable exterior spaces (patios, rear yards and other similar areas) to minimize potential impacts from odors, noise, dust and sprays.3.
-Using site design to increase physical separation of urban and agricultural uses to the greatest extent possible.4.
-Using special siting criteria, setbacks or review procedures for urban uses considered to be especially sensitive to farming operations.
+Using landscaping, berms, barriers, and site screening where a positive buffering benefit (i.e., reduced trespass, noise and visual objections) can be demonstrated.
+2. Orienting structures and fencing for usable exterior spaces (patios, rear yards and other similar areas) to minimize potential impacts from odors, noise, dust and sprays.
+3. Using site design to increase physical separation of urban and agricultural uses to the greatest extent possible.
+4. Using special siting criteria, setbacks or review procedures for urban uses considered to be especially sensitive to farming operations.
 Considerations in reducing the setback may include the size or shape of the parcel, historic use, natural features, physical barriers, crop type and structures on the adjoining resource parcel, location of structures on adjoining properties, proposed site design, and use of screening, berms, barriers and landscaping.

 A number of land uses within urban areas can be incompatible with each other, and zoning, special setbacks and site screening are among the many ways the conflicts are dealt with by local governments to reduce or mitigate the conflicts.
-Within urban areas, the Yakima International Air Terminal - Airport at McAllister Field and Sunnyside Municipal Airport are long term economic assets whose expanded operations will become increasingly difficult to mitigate.
+Within urban areas, the Yakima Air Terminal - McAllister Field and Sunnyside Municipal Airport are long term economic assets whose expanded operations will become increasingly difficult to mitigate.
 The unique site advantage of certain commercial and industrial uses to these airports suggest that the economic development potential for the region needs to be safeguarded.
 Airport operations must be safe from airspace obstructions, light and glare that threaten aircraft.
 Neighboring properties must not be allowed to develop at intensities within the air approaches that endanger public health, safety and welfare.
 Likewise, adjoining land uses may be subjected to unwanted noise and other airport operations-related uses.
-These concerns have been only partially addressed by existing airport overlay zoning within the Yakima Urban Area.